18F/us-federal-holidays/CONTRIBUTING.md

 create a pull request, you should first fork this repo into your own organization or user account.

-Make your changes to `src/index.js`.
+Make your changes to `index.js`.
 If you're changing or adding behaviors, modify or add tests to `index.test.js`.
 Run your tests with `npm test`.
-Once your changes are finished and all tests pass, rebuild with `npm run build`, which will update `bin/index.js`.
-Commit all your changes and push them to your fork and open a pull request into this repo.
+Once your changes are finished and all tests pass, commit all your changes and push them to your fork and open a pull request into this repo.
+Be sure to update `package.json` to add yourself to the list of contributors if you want!

 When you open your pull request, please tell us a little about what you're changing or adding so we can know what we're looking at.
 Someone from the